 Saranac Lake Voluntary Health loans medical equipment based on the recommendation of authorized medical personnel and the visiting nurse.
 Equipment such as wheelchairs, walkers, canes, and crutches are available to be borrowed.
 Contact us for more details.

 The Dental Hygiene Program provides a full-time dental hygienist in the Saranac Lake Elementary School.
 All children in the elementary school receive free dental exams, general dental education, and fluoride and/or dental sealants (with parental approval.)
-Upon recommendation of the dental hygienist, some financial assistance may be available for cases requiring an orthodontist.

 Applications for financial assistance for basic dental care are accepted from permanent, full-time residents of the Saranac Lake Central School District.
 The program is designed for those in financial need with limited resources, limited or no dental insurance and who do not have and are not eligible for Medicaid.
 Basic dental care does not include crowns, cosmetic procedures, or procedures deemed unnecessary to achieve and/or maintain overall good dental health.